michaelthorne/embed-iframe/README.md

-# IFrame Embed JS
+# Embed iframe JS
-Using JavaScript to embed an IFrame for better performance with e.g. YouTube videos
+Using JavaScript to embed an iframe for better performance with e.g. YouTube videos